 Why would you do that?

 Differentiating your brand from the competition means that you need to know what they’re doing.
 You also need to know about their customer engagement, because that can help you to understand what works and what doesn’t.
 So what are the questions that you should be asking?
-Experts at iGo2 group suggest that you need to know:
+Here are some of the more obvious ones:

 - Who are the key people at your competitors?